Tarunrajora45/Nestle-Regional-Sales-Dashboard-Excel/README.md

 - <a href="https://github.com/Tarunrajora45/Nestle-Regional-Sales-Dashboard-Excel/blob/main/README.md#-created-by">Created By</a>
 ---

+# Overview
+This project is an Nestle Comp.
+Regional Sales dashboard designed to analyze regional sales performance and support management decision-making.
+The dashboard transforms raw transactional sales data into actionable business insights by applying structured calculations, KPIs, and visual Data storytelling .

+---
 # Real-World Business Problems Solved
 This dashboard addresses common challenges faced by sales teams:
 ## 1️⃣ Lack of Regional Performance Visibility